 The Governing Body are responsible for preparing the annual report and financial statements and opining on whether they consider the financial statements to be a true and fair view of TU Dublin's financial performance and its financial position at the end of the year.
-They are responsible for ensuring that timely and accurate disclosure is made to the Minister on all material matters regarding TU Dublin including the business context, financial performance and position and governance of TU Dublin.
+They are responsible for ensuring that timely and accurate disclosure is made to the Minister on all material matters regarding TU Dublin including the business context, financial performance of TU Dublin.